 To work in marketing is to know digital transformation.
 It seems every week there’s some new technology that offers to increase value for customers and companies.
-As marketers, it’s essential to be able to assess new technology efficiently and make effective decisions.

 How digital transformation is changing marketing is by spreading that subcategory across all areas of marketing.
 In fact, it’s extending across all areas of business.